 Frequently asked questions about the first-stage writing portfolio

 All degree-seeking students at Oxy have a Two-Stage Writing Proficiency requirement.
 The First-Stage should be completed before advancing to the Second-Stage requirement in your major.
-The portfolio system of assessment is designed to assess writing you have actually done in your CSP, and it gives you a chance to reflect on your writing and your writing process (which is key in scholarship on fair and equitable assessment practices).
+The portfolio system of assessment is designed to assess writing you have actually done in your First Year Seminar (FYS), and it gives you a chance to reflect on your writing and your writing process (which is key in scholarship on fair and equitable assessment practices).

-You will need to submit three papers: two essays from fall and one from spring (an early paper before the 3/1 deadline).
+You will need to submit three essays from your FYS courses.
 You will also need to include a Reflective Introduction Essay (RIE) written for the portfolio.
-See the complete Portfolio Guidelines for more information about the criteria for the three CSP essays and the RIE.
+See the complete Portfolio Guidelines for more information about the criteria for the three FYS essays and the RIE.

-The total word count for all of the docs in your portfolio is 4,000 – 5,000 words.
+The total word count for all of the documents in your portfolio is 5,000-7,500 words.
 This total word count includes the Reflective Introduction Essay (RIE), which on its own must be at least 750 words.
-This means you are submitting relatively short papers from your CSP courses – so keep this in mind as you select.
+This means you are submitting relatively short papers from your FYS courses – so keep this in mind as you select.
 You need to include the word count on the top of the first page for each essay submitted (including the RIE).

-You will upload your essays electronically to a designated Moodle site.
+You will upload your materials in one PDF file to a designated Moodle site.
 The Moodle site will appear in your list of Moodle courses as: First-Stage Writing Portfolio in the Spring semester, about a month before the portfolio is required to be submitted.

-We have designed this Moodle site to make it easy for you to upload your four documents (the RIE and three CSP essays).
+We have designed this Moodle site to make it easy for you to upload your one PDF file.
 If you encounter difficulty uploading your documents, please feel free to visit the ITS helpdesk on the main floor of the Academic Commons or visit the Core Program office on the first floor of Johnson Hall.

 Yes.
-While you may be writing papers in other classes, we need to keep the assessment as equitable as possible by reading only essays from CSP.
-CSP faculty have been provided with the same information as you have about the Portfolio Assessment process and offered support workshops to help with their assignment design and course planning with the Portfolio criteria in mind.
+While you may be writing papers in other classes, we need to keep the assessment as equitable as possible by reading only essays from FYS.
+FYS faculty have been provided with the same information as you have about the Portfolio Assessment process and offered support workshops to help with their assignment design and course planning with the Portfolio criteria in mind.

 You should definitely use the first-person pronoun in your portfolio to describe your writing knowledge, your writing process, and to reflect on your strengths and areas for improvement as a writer.
 Remember: the reflective essay is what distinguishes a portfolio from a simple folder full of essays.
 It will be the first text readers will review in your portfolio, and as such it establishes a reader’s expectations of what will follow.
 While it is not a traditional academic essay, an effective reflection will share qualities with the best academic writing: sharp analysis, a clear sense of audience and perspective, a recognizable organizational structure, and an attention to sentence-level clarity and the mechanics of writing.
 By design it should be both personal and persuasive; inflated self-promotion is rarely persuasive to a thoughtful reader.
 We recommend that you are not too informal and that you take the RIE seriously.